TEA TREE OIL Overview Information

 - Yeast infections in the mouth and throat (thrush; also known as oropharyngeal candidiasis).
 Because people with AIDS have a weak immune system, they sometimes come down with "opportunistic" infections such as thrush.
 There is some evidence that tea tree oil might be beneficial in patients with HIV/AIDS whose thrush does not respond to usual antifungal medications such as fluconazole.
 Swishing and expelling tea tree oil solution for two to four weeks seems to improve symptoms.
 There is also early evidence that using tea tree oil as part of an essential oil mixture might improve oral comfort in cancer patients.
 However, adding 1 mL of tea tree oil to a standard conditioner treatment does not reduce infections and inflammation in people with dentures.

-- Vaginal bacterial infections.
-Some studies suggest tea tree oil may be beneficial for some vaginal infections caused by bacteria.
+- Vaginal infection called trichomoniasis.
+Some studies suggest tea tree oil may be beneficial for people with a type of vaginal infection called trichomoniasis.

 - Ear infections.